WilliamHe1/Feelings-Diary-App/README.md

 - relationship difficulties
 - black and white thinking

 Our app also provides a place for our users to keep a diary for them to write out their feelings and experiences.
-In addition, Our “Let us know how you feel” quiz will help decide what activity our user should do based on how the user answers each question on the quiz from a scale of 1 to 5.
+In addition, Our “Let us know how you feel” quiz will help decide what activity our user should do based on how the user answers each question on the quiz on a scale of 1 to 5.
 Once the user finishes taking our test, the app can then direct the user to a relevant app that can be used to complete the activity our app suggests.

 The app will suggest activities based on these scores (the 4 modules of DBT):